openshift/installer/Documentation/contrib/modify-installer.md

 ## Machine level modifications

 Always safe to modify:
-* Container Linux channels.
-All Container Linux channels may be modified (stable, beta, and alpha).

 Never safe to modify:
 * Kubelet configuration, including CNI.
 Modification of the kubelet configuration may result in an inability to start pods, or a failure in communication between cluster components.